 This comforter is available in four sizes and eight colors, each of which has a 300-thread count and polyester fiber fill.
 Not only is it super soft and comfy, but it's also moisture-wicking and odor-resistant for a comfortable sleep no matter the temperature.

 Best Linen: Pottery Barn Belgian Flax Linen Comforter

 Linen is the unofficial fabric of summer, so it's no surprise that it makes for a great summer comforter option.
 For something especially high-quality, don't miss Pottery Barn's Belgian Flax Linen Comforter.
-Woven from luxe Belgian flax, this comforter is pre-washed for a soft-to-the-touch feel you'll be excited to cozy up with each night.
+Woven from luxe Belgian flax, this comforter is pre-washed for a soft-to-the-touch feel you'll be excited to cozy up in bed with each night.

 Aside from the linen shell, this comforter has a 100 percent polyester fill and is OEKO-TEX certified as well, meaning it's free of any harmful substances.
 It's available in seventeen colors and three sizes, so it's easy to find one that best fits your décor style.
 There are also matching shams (sold separately) so you can have a full linen look from top to bottom.